FBI records: Effort to reduce Clinton email classification | Metro News

 Share via Email

-WASHINGTON — A senior State Department official asked the FBI last year to help reduce the classification of an email from Hillary Clinton's private server, according to FBI investigative files made public Monday.
+WASHINGTON — A senior State Department official asked the FBI last year to help reduce the classification of an email from Hillary Clinton's private server, according to FBI investigative files that have been made public.
 It was to be part of a bargain that would have allowed the FBI to deploy more agents in foreign countries, according to the files.

 It was not immediately clear whether the State Department official or someone at the FBI first raised the prospect of a bargain over the email's classification.

-But the FBI said Monday it was the now-retired FBI official who first asked Kennedy about deploying more agents overseas.
+But the FBI said Monday, as the documents were released, that it was the now-retired FBI official who first asked Kennedy about deploying more agents overseas.
 The State Department said the same.

 The FBI ultimately rejected the idea, which would have allowed the State Department to archive a message related to the 2012 attacks on the U.S. diplomatic compound in Benghazi, Libya, in the basement of its Washington headquarters "never to be seen again," according to the FBI files.